GatchuissiHakiim/Programming-in-java/README.md

 ### Explanation:
 - Contract Between equals() and hashCode():The hashCode() method is used to generate a hash code (an integer) for an object, which is typically used in hash-based collections like HashMap or HashSet.<br>
 The equals() method determines whether two objects are logically equivalent.

+## 2) Static members(variables/constants and methods)
+1. 1.
+Static Variable (Field / Class Member)

+       - A variable that belongs to the class, not to any specific object.

+       - Shared across all instances of the class.

+       - Initialized once when the class is loaded.

+       - Can be accessed using the class name or through an object.
+   2. Static Constant
+      - A static variable declared with the final keyword.

+      - Its value cannot change after initialization.

+      - Used for class-wide constant values.

+      - Convention: written in UPPER_CASE.
+   3. Static Method
+      - A method that belongs to the class, not to any specific object.

+      - Can be called without creating an instance of the class.

+      - Cannot access instance variables or methods directly (can only access static members).

+      - Often used for utility or helper methods.
+2. Static constants is often public because they are meant to be accessed globally without needing an instance of the class.
+Making them public allows other classes to easily reference these constants, promoting code reusability and consistency across the application.
+Additionally, since static constants are immutable (declared with the final keyword), there is no risk of their values being changed, making it safe to expose them publicly.
+3. Static methods do not have access to instance members (methods and fields) because static methods belong to the class itself rather than to any specific instance of the class.
+Since instance members are tied to a particular object, they require an instance to be accessed.
+Static methods, on the other hand, can be called without creating an instance of the class, so they do not have a reference to any specific object and therefore cannot access instance members directly.
+4. A common application of a static method is in utility classes, such as a method to calculate the maximum of two numbers.
+Static methods are ideal for such tasks because they do not depend on instance-specific data.